VladislavHristov/Programming-for-QA/Days of the Week/README.md

 # Programming-for-QA
 Create a console program that identifies the name of a day based on a numeric input.
 Here's how you can construct the program:
 1. Read an Integer Input: The program should read an integer value from the console and store it in the variable "day".
-2. Convert to Word: Use a switch statement to match the value of the day with the corresponding week’s day name.
+2. Convert to Word: Use a switch statement to match the value of the day with the corresponding weekâ€™s day name.
 3. Check the following conditions:
 * If day is 1, display "Monday" on the console.
 * If day is 2, display "Tuesday" on the console.